Mike DeWine: Early political career

-At age 25, DeWine started working as an Assistant Prosecuting Attorney for Greene County, Ohio, and in 1976 was elected County Prosecutor, serving for four years.
-In 1980 he was elected to the Ohio State Senate and served one two-year term.
+At age 25, DeWine started working as an assistant prosecuting attorney for Greene County, Ohio, and in 1976 was elected County Prosecutor, serving for four years.
+In 1980, he was elected to the Ohio State Senate and served one two-year term.

 U.S. House of Representatives

-In 1982, U.S. Representative Bud Brown of Ohio's 7th congressional district retired after 18 years in Congress; his father, Clarence Brown, Sr., had held the seat for 26 years before that.
+In 1982, U.S. representative Bud Brown of Ohio's 7th congressional district retired after 18 years in Congress; his father, Clarence Brown, Sr., had held the seat for 26 years before that.
 DeWine won the Republican nomination, assuring his election in November.
 He was reelected three more times from this district, which stretches from his home in Springfield to the Columbus suburbs.
 He ran unopposed in 1986 in what was regarded as a bad year for Republicans nationally.

-In 1986, Dewine was one of the House impeachment managers who prosecuted the case in the impeachment trial of Judge Harry E. Claiborne.
+In 1986, DeWine was one of the House impeachment managers who prosecuted the case in the impeachment trial of Judge Harry E. Claiborne.
 Claiborne was found guilty by the United States Senate and removed from his federal judgeship.

 Lieutenant Governor of Ohio and unsuccessful run for U.S. Senate

-DeWine did not seek reelection to the House of Representatives in 1990, instead running for lieutenant governor as George Voinovich's running mate in that year's Ohio gubernatorial election.
+DeWine did not seek reelection to the House of Representatives in 1990, and briefly ran for governor, but withdrew before the primaries and instead ran for lieutenant governor as George Voinovich's running mate in that year's Ohio gubernatorial election.
 The Voinovich-DeWine ticket was easily elected.

-In 1992, DeWine unsuccessfully ran for United States Senate against the former astronaut and incumbent Senator John Glenn.
+In 1992, DeWine unsuccessfully ran for United States Senate against the former astronaut and incumbent senator John Glenn.
 His campaign used the phrase, "What on earth has John Glenn done?", echoing Jeff Bingaman's slogan "What on Earth has he done for you lately?" against former astronaut Harrison Schmitt in their 1982 Senate race.

 U.S. Senate

 In 1994, DeWine ran again for Senate, defeating prominent attorney Joel Hyatt (the son-in-law of retiring Senator Howard Metzenbaum) by a 14-point margin.
-DeWine was reelected in 2000, defeating gunshow promoter Ronald Dickson (161,185 votes, or 12.44%) and former U.S. Rep. Frank Cremeans (104,219 votes, or 8.05%) in the primary and Ted Celeste (brother of former Ohio governor Dick Celeste) in the general election.
+DeWine was reelected in 2000, defeating gunshow promoter Ronald Dickson (161,185 votes, or 12.44%) and former U.S. representative Frank Cremeans (104,219 votes, or 8.05%) in the primary and Ted Celeste (brother of former Ohio governor Dick Celeste) in the general election.
 DeWine sat on the Senate Judiciary and Select Intelligence committees.
-He was the initial sponsor of the Drug-Free Century Act in 1999.
+He was the initial sponsor of the Drug-Free Century Act in 1999 and was a member of the Gang of 14, a bipartisan group of senators that in 2005 made a compromise on judicial nominees.
 He voted in favor of the 2002 Iraq Resolution authorizing the use of force against Saddam Hussein.

-In the 2006 United States Senate election in Ohio, DeWine ran for reelection but lost to U.S. Representative and former Ohio Secretary of State Sherrod Brown by double digits.
+In the 2006 United States Senate election in Ohio, DeWine ran for reelection but lost to U.S. representative and former Ohio secretary of state Sherrod Brown by 496,332 votes.
 He received 905,644 fewer votes in 2006 than he received in 2000.